Rafhael-Josino/Finance-Control/README.md

 # Resume

 This project aims to practice Development, building up an application that stores and handles financial transactions:
-- Cryptos: Reads a datasheet (.xlsx file) of predetermined format to calculate gains, losses and summary of transactions with criptocoins
+- Cryptocoins: Reads a datasheet (.xlsx file) of predetermined format to calculate gains, losses and summary of transactions with criptocoins
-- Finances: Stores the log of general transactions (e.g. salary, groceries shops...) one each time (This is part of a project of the Rocketseat Maratona Discovery - https://app.rocketseat.com.br/node/maratona-discover-edicao-01, adapted with some modifications)
+- Finances: Stores the log of general transactions (e.g. salary, groceries shops...) one each time (This is part of a project of the [Rocketseat Maratona Discovery](https://app.rocketseat.com.br/node/maratona-discover-edicao-01), adapted with some modifications)

 # TO DO